Without a thought-out marketing agency framework, your agency will fail.

-The power of the agency framework is so influential that it will help you maintain, retain and take on projects and retainers.
+The power of the agency framework is so influential that it will help you maintain, retain, and take on projects and retainers.

-Defining An Agency Framework
+How to Define An Agency Framework

 An agency framework is a clearly defined road map on how you want to direct the first 12 months of your client engagement.
 And beyond that, how you envision the next 12 months and the next 12 months after that.